music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 the
 complete temporal extent of the recording act in spite of the change of file format:

-{% include plainExample.html example="./v3/examples/performances/performances-sample298.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample298.xml" valid="true" version=page.version %}

 The [clip]({{ site.baseurl }}/{{ page.version }}/elements/clip.html){:.link_odd_elementSpec} element identifies a temporal segment of a recording act.
 In